bormaxi8080/osint-timeline/DRAFT.md

 **New from CyberDetective:**

 DuckDuckGo now has a filter to hide AI-generated images from image search results.
 Hopefully, this feature will soon become a standard for all search engines and for all types of searches: https://duckduckgo.com/duckduckgo-help-pages/results/how-to-filter-out-ai-images-in-duckduckgo-search-results

+Reverse Image Searching Related Sites & Links List by UK OSINT: Reverse Image Searching, Using AI To Identify A Location Shown In An Image, Facial Reverse Image Searching On Social Media, Remove Image Background and more: https://www.uk-osint.net/reverseimagesearching.html

 ----